 First I wet down my growing medium, to eliminate air pockets and make it solid enough to hold the cuttings up once they are stuck in the pot.
 I use plain old ground up tree bark.

 You can use potting soil put you want to make sure it drains well.
 I use this same method for propagating most of the plants I am able to successfully propagate.
-You can read about how I propagate Cuphea (Cigar Plants) HERE or check out some of my videos of how I do it HERE
+Read this article to find out how I propagate Cuphea (Cigar Plants)

-For your cuttings, you want to snip it just below a node where the leaves are sprouting out from.
+When taking your cuttings for coleus propagation, you want to snip it just below a node where the leaves are sprouting out from.

 Now just poke a hole in the medium with your finger or a stick of some kind about the size of your cutting so when you place it in the hole it doesn’t break.